wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/queries-and-procedures.md

 Parameters can be bound to:

+- Logged-in User ID
-- Logged-in user properties
+- Logged-in User Name
+- Current Date
+- Current Time
-- Current date or time
+- Current Date and Time

-- Other server-side values
+Parameters can also be bound to **App Environment Properties**, enabling different values to be supplied based on the deployment environment (development, testing, production).

 UI components can pass values to query parameters through application variables.